-Dr. Joel Shrock serves as associate provost, the dean of the School of Humanities & Behavioral Science, and professor of history.
+Dr. Joel Shrock serves as the Provost.
 He earned his Ph.D. from Miami University in United States History with fields in cultural, gender, and world history in 1996.
-He teaches courses in modern US and Middle Eastern history.

 Dr. Shrock has published The Gilded Age: American Popular Culture through History with Greenwood Press in 2004 and is working on a manuscript on boyhood, youth fiction, and violence at the turn of the twentieth century.
 He has published various articles on topics that include rape in silent film, the Vietnam Antiwar Movement, and recently an article on print culture and crossover reading in the late nineteenth century.